awsdocs/aws-lambda-developer-guide/doc_source/best-practices.md

 + **Delete Lambda functions that you are no longer using\.** By doing so, the unused functions won't needlessly count against your deployment package size limit\.

 ## Alarming and Metrics<a name="alarming-metrics"></a>
 + **Use [AWS Lambda Metrics](monitoring-functions-metrics.md) and [ CloudWatch Alarms](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html)** instead of creating or updating a metric from within your Lambda function code\.
 It's a much more efficient way to track the health of your Lambda functions, allowing you to catch issues early in the development process\.
-For instance, you can configure an alarm based on the expected duration of your Lambda function exectuion time in order to address any bottlenecks or latencies attributable to your function code\.
+For instance, you can configure an alarm based on the expected duration of your Lambda function execution time in order to address any bottlenecks or latencies attributable to your function code\.
 + **Leverage your logging library and [AWS Lambda Metrics and Dimensions](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/lam-metricscollected.html)** to catch app errors \(e\.g\.
 ERR, ERROR, WARNING, etc\.\)

 ## Stream Event Invokes<a name="stream-events"></a>